asreview/paper-megameta-hyperparameter-training/README.md

 ## Step-by-step quickguide
 1. Create a project file from one of the input files.
-2. Run the HPO-CNN optimizer for the input file to recieve the optimal CNN hyper parameters.
+2. Select the HPO-CNN optimizer as classifier for the created project file and train the project file, to recieve the optimal CNN hyper parameters.
 3. Plug these parameters into the CNN model (not the HPO-CNN model).
 4. Train the CNN model.
 5. Start screening records with the optimized CNN model.